novasamatech/nova-wallet-android/README.md

 MOONPAY_TEST_SECRET=mock
 WALLET_CONNECT_PROJECT_ID=mock
 ```
-Note, that Firebase and Google related features (Notifications, Cloud Backups) wont work properly with this setup.
+Note, that Firebase and Google related features (Notifications, Cloud Backups) won't work properly with this setup.

 If you face `Secret X is not found` error, it means that README is not up-to-date.
 Add `X=mock` line to local.properties as well